davidnhuynh/duckdns_updater/README.md

 # DuckDNS Updater

-A dynamic dns updater for DuckDNS to automatically update a duckdns domain with an ipv6 address.
+A dynamic dns updater for DuckDNS to automatically update a duckdns domain with both an ipv4 and ipv6 address.

 ## Build